The Chart for Heron Therapeutics Inc. (HRTX) Is Flashing Mixed Signals

-Heron Therapeutics Inc. (NASDAQ:HRTX) went up by 2.95% from its latest closing price compared to the recent 1-year high of $18.80.
-The company’s stock price has collected 5.39% of gains in the last five trading sessions.
+Heron Therapeutics Inc. (NASDAQ:HRTX) went down by -3.05% from its latest closing price compared to the recent 1-year high of $18.80.
+The company’s stock price has collected -26.32% of loss in the last five trading sessions.

 Is It Worth Investing in Heron Therapeutics Inc. (NASDAQ :HRTX) Right Now?